 Permanent Hair Dye for Men

 Although marketed exclusively for women, permanent dyes available at drugstores are for men too, and work well even on completely gray or white hair.
-But, because they are marketed for women, some of their colors are far too exotic and fashion inspired for most men.
+But, because they are marketed for women, colors tend to be too exotic and fashion inspired for the needs of most men.

 Therefore, select a shade that resembles a natural hair color, with a simple name like "light brown," "medium brown," "dark blonde," "medium blonde" etc.